 Today, the photonics industry employs millions of people worldwide.

-According to the Photonics Industry Report 2013, the photonics market is
+According to a recent Photonics Industry Report, the photonics market is

 Singapore be a key player in this market opportunity.
 As such, establishing a world-leading photonics institute in Singapore is a prerequisite for this vision.

 Our partnership with the Optoelectronics Research Centre (ORC) at the

 University of Southampton, UK, is the very key to developing and strengthening the capabilities of our institute at NTU.
 Renowned for its expertise in fibre technology and the understanding of photonics and its practical applications, the ORC is led by Professor Sir David Payne, who is also a member of the TPI Directorate.
 As such, there will be many opportunities for working closely together to achieve the transfer of scientific and technological knowledge, breakthroughs

 and industrial innovations between Singapore and the United Kingdom.

 We envision that The Photonics Institute will make a substantial impact

 on Singapore and firmly put it on the map as a leading R&D nation spearheading

 the development of photonics technologies, fostering the growth of